Jach/dendron/README.md

 The data structure that this project is derived from is known in the literature as a Space-Efficient Dynamic Data Cube (SDDC).
-If you're interested in a collection of PDFs on it as well as related structures, feel free to send me an email.
+If you're interested in a collection of PDFs on it as well as related structures, feel free to send Jach an email.
 Google is helpful in finding most of them.
 As stated above, Jach intends to write introductory material to understand what's going on, but if that hasn't happened yet and you want to learn, the PDFs are your friends.